Freight Shipping from Baton Rouge to Philadelphia

 How much does it cost to ship freight from Baton Rouge to Philadelphia?

-Full truckload (FTL) rates from Baton Rouge, LA to Philadelphia, PA currently range from $3,115-$3,840 for a standard dry van load over the 1,449-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Philadelphia, PA currently range $3,115-$3,840 (roughly $2.15-$2.67 per mile over 1,449 miles).
 LTL shipments typically cost $997-$1,632 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Philadelphia?

-Standard FTL transit from Baton Rouge to Philadelphia is approximately 26 hrs by truck over 1,449 miles.
+Standard FTL transit from Baton Rouge to Philadelphia is approximately 26 hrs by truck over 1,449 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via KCS Baton Rouge Terminal to Norfolk Southern Philadelphia Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Baton Rouge to Philadelphia freight?